Ophelia Basgal, Regional Administrator

 All of us know someone – whether it’s a family member, personal friend, or neighbor who doesn’t have comprehensive health care coverage.
 More than 40 million Americans go through life without health insurance and live with the burden of knowing that one illness or accident could cause financial ruin.

-Thanks to the Affordable Care Act, it’s a new day for a majority of the affordable housing residents who may be eligible, based on their income, for Medi-Cal to help pay their medical bills.
+Thanks to the Affordable Care Act, it’s a new day for a majority of the affordable housing residents who may be eligible, based on their income, for government assistance, also known as Medicaid to help pay their medical bills.

 Because of the Affordable Care Act, individuals and households who receive federal assistance through the U.S. Department of Housing and Urban Development (HUD) programs that include the Housing Choice Voucher program, Public Housing, Project-Based Rental Assistance (PBRA) and our Homelessness Programs will be eligible for these benefits at little or no cost to them.
 Meeting the health needs of these individuals will help them start a fresh chapter in their lives.

 And for those whose incomes are too high to qualify for Medicaid, starting in October, there will be a new way to shop for health coverage.
 In every state, uninsured individuals will be able to shop for health insurance based on benefits, quality and price through the Health Insurance Marketplace.
 Community members will also be able to learn, with a single application, if they qualify for a free or low-cost plan, or a new kind of tax credit that lowers their monthly premiums right away.
 And if they need help sorting through these options, there will be enrollment counselors available through the Marketplace who will be able to assist them at no cost.